Daimler expects chips to remain scarce in 2022 - NewsBreak

 Daimler expects chips to remain scarce in 2022

-BERLIN, Jan 3 (Reuters) - Daimler (DAIGn.DE) Chief Technology Officer Markus Schaefer said the luxury carmaker expects chip supply to remain scarce throughout 2022, particularly in the first half of the year.
+BERLIN (Reuters) - Daimler Chief Technology Officer Markus Schaefer said the luxury carmaker expects chip supply to remain scarce throughout 2022, particularly in the first half of the year.

 “Chip scarcity will also accompany us in 2022, particularly in the first half,” Schaefer said to a journalists roundtable.